m-laca/CMSC207_Mini-Project/README.md

 📃 The site highlights my academic journey, professional background in project management, and personal interests.

+🌟 TIP!
+Hover on the images to see an effect!

 ## Features

 💬 **Responsive Design**: Adapts smoothly to mobile, tablet, and desktop screens using CSS media queries